ArunMitra/COVID19-Deaths/README.md

 ## Future questions:
 Going forward, with the recent spikes in the southern/south-western states, is the disproportionate toll on Seniors, Blacks and Hispanics/LatinXs going to continue, despite increased public and government understanding of the above trends?

+## An apology:
+I apologize, if despite my best efforts, the terminology used to refer to the various race/ethnic groups, and my segmentation choices, are insensitive to anyone.
+I welcome any feedback that would help to make me be better informed about this.